• About Us

 SAWDF’s assistance includes engaging with communities and their citizens in formal efforts to deliver healthy aquifers to future generations.
 We interact with groundwater conservation districts, regional groundwater managers, state planning agencies, and legislative and governmental bodies.

 SAWDF is involved in groundwater-related public policy issues for the benefit of local citizens, economies and ecosystems.
-Because landowners are typically the class of citizenship necessary to establish standing to challenge groundwater legal issues, SAWDF directly assists landowners who participate in civil or administrative proceedings involving important legal precedents, to defend their due process rights and their legal property rights to groundwater that in turn affect the sustainability of aquifers and community rights.
+Because landowners with water wells are typically the class of citizenship necessary to establish standing to challenge groundwater legal issues, SAWDF directly assists landowners who participate in civil or administrative proceedings involving important legal precedents, to defend their due process rights and their legal property rights to groundwater that in turn affect the sustainability of aquifers and community rights.

 Our overarching concerns are to: